MarkoTatic/github-demo/README.md

 # github-demo
 A simple demo repository to show the basic Git workflow.
+Adding a line for rebasing example.

 ## Introduction